PostHog/posthog.com/contents/blog/hightouch-posthog-reverse-etl-integration.md

 - Starter ($350 per month for up 2 destinations)
 - Pro ($800 per month for up to 3 destinations)

-Hightouch also offers a 30-day trial on its paid tiers.
+You can try any destination for free for 14 days and Hightouch also offers a 30-day trial on its paid tiers.
 Head to its [pricing page](https://hightouch.io/pricing/) for more detail and custom options.

 ## Can I build my own Reverse ETL plugin for PostHog?